polomsca/ml-matrix-game/README.md

 This is a compilation of data from several behavioral economics experiments where people play various games like the [Prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) or [Stag Hunt](https://en.wikipedia.org/wiki/Stag_hunt).

+To contribute to this [database](https://github.com/polomsca/one-shot-games/blob/master/gamesmxn.csv), you can submit any experiment with games that:

+- Are one-shot (no finitely repeated or "second-mover" games), and
+- In matrix form (also known as bimatrix, normal, or strategic), and
+- Can include experimental treatments if no significant deviation from baseline was found

-To contribute to this [database](https://github.com/polomsca/one-shot-games/blob/master/gamesmxn.csv), you can submit any experiment with games that are one-shot (no finitely repeated or "second-mover" games) and in matrix form (also known as bimatrix, normal, or strategic).
-You may submit the paper the games appear in, or you may input the data with the following format:
+You may email me the paper the games appear in, or you may input the data with the following format:

 `paper` | `game` | `matrixrow` | `matrixcol` | `choicerow` | `choicecol` | `shape` | `symmetric` | `n`
 --- | --- | --- | --- | --- | --- | --- | --- | ---